saoun/dataviz/ScrapingData.md

 ## Import.io

 <a hreh="https://import.io">Import.io</a> is an easy tool that lets you extract data from any relatively structured website.
 Enter a URL on their homepage, and you will be quickly greeted by a structured data table.
-You can then export the data to a spreadsheet for further cleaning and enhancing.
+You can then export the data to a spreadsheet for further cleaning and enhancing.<br>

 <img src="https://silk-blog.s3.amazonaws.com/blogpost-images/magick.png">

 ## Your Browser’s Developer Tools

 Sometimes, you can actually copy data from the HTML source.
 The HTML source is available from your browser’s developer tools.<br>

 The ‘Source’ tab shows you the page’s source.
 This can help you monitor which scripts pull the data and from where.
 Once you have this information, you could actually find the URL that directs you to a clean structured data.
 Here’s an <a href="http://apps.frontline.org/concussion-watch/#players_2014">example</a>.
-This interactive visualization on NFL concussion counts looks hard to scrape.
+This interactive visualization on NFL concussion counts looks hard to scrape.<br>

 <img src="https://silk-blog.s3.amazonaws.com/blogpost-images/datapostpart1-1.png">

-But if you click in ‘Sources’ and analyze the code, you’ll find this:
+But if you click in ‘Sources’ and analyze the code, you’ll find this:<br>

 <img src="https://silk-blog.s3.amazonaws.com/blogpost-images/datapostpart1-2.png">